Hard or soft water – what does it mean

 For the vast majority of growers with hard water, several different approaches can be taken.
 Rainwater is inherently ‘soft’ and can be collected to dilute other sources.
 Acid injection can be looked at to neutralise the bicarbonates in the hard water prior to use.
 Alternatively, a liquid feed programme can be used employing acidifying water soluble feeds, such as the Peters Excel and Universol Hard Water ranges.

-For the minority with soft water, it may be appropriate to increase the levels of calcium and magnesium available to the crop.
+For the minority of growers in Ireland with soft water, it may be appropriate to increase the levels of calcium and magnesium available to the crop.
 This can be achieved with a specifically designed water soluble fertiliser, such as Universol Soft Water or by incorporating Osmocote CalMag into the growing media.